druiz0992/cusnarks/README.md

 Cusnarks has been developed in C/C++/CUDA-C and Python.
 Python is the driving language where proof and setup scripts are launched.
-Computation intensive functionality on the host side has been written in C/C++.
+Computation intensive functionality on the host (CPU) side has been written in C/C++.
  Computation intensive functionality on the the device (GPU) side has been writted in CUDA.
 Cython is used to build wrappers around C functions so that they can be called from Python and executed on CPU or GPU.
  An overview of the software architecture can be found [Architecture][here].

-Elliptic curve scalar multiplication and polynomial multiplication (via FFT), the heaviest in terms of computation requirements ave been implemented to run on the GPU side.
+Elliptic curve scalar multiplication and polynomial multiplication (via FFT), the heaviest blocks in terms of computation requirements have been implemented to run on the GPU side.
 CPU is used during the conversion of Elliptic Curve points from jacobian to affine cordinates and during QAP reduction in the proover.
-In next versions we will use CPUs as an additional resource in the FFT and multi-exponentiation stages as a way to reduce proof time.
+In upcomming versions we will use CPUs as an additional resource in the FFT and multi-exponentiation stages as a way to reduce proof time.

 The current partition of GPU vs. CPU functionality on the prover side is shown in below.

 ![proof_block_diagram](doc/block_diagram.png)

 The trusted setup is currently very slow.
-Implementation has been done using a single CPU except for the multi-exponentiation stage where we use non-optimized algorithms for a single GPU.
+Implementation has been done using a single CPU and 32-bit arithmetic, except for the multi-exponentiation stage where we use a non-optimized algorithm for a single GPU.

 ## Outline